jquinterom/jquinterom/README.md

 - 👋 Hi, I’m @jquinterom
 - 👀 I’m interested in software developer
-- 🌱 I’m currently learning react native
+- 🌱 I’m currently learning android development
 - 💞️ I’m looking to collaborate on python and android projects.
-- 📫 How to reach me: @jquinterom or jfredyquintero@hotmail.com
+- 📫 How to reach me: @jquinterom

 <!---
 jquinterom/jquinterom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.